 Following the successful completion of the Foundation Year (CertHE), students will qualify for entry on to the following degree programmes as follows:

-- Computing Stream (with Further Mathematics option) -> Computer Games Development, Software Engineering
+- Computing Stream (with Further Mathematics option) -> BSc Computing (Computer Games Development)

-- Electronics Stream -> BEng Computer Systems and Electronics, BEng Electrical and Electronic Engineering
+- Electronics Stream -> BEng Electronic Engineering or BEng Electrical and Electronics Engineering.

 Common to all streams: